LisaAnne/ECCV2016/README.md

 }
 ```

+This code has been edited extensively (you can see old code on deprecated branch).
+Hopefully it is easier to use, but please bug me if you run into issues.

 ## Getting Started

 1. Please clone my git repo.
 You will need to use my version of [caffe](https://github.com/LisaAnne/lisa-caffe-public/tree/bilinear), specifically the "bilinear" branch.